MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M05L01_External_data.md

     ![Screenshot of editing the gallery.](../media/icon-added-gallery.png)

-1. Set the properties of the icon as follows:
+1. Set the properties of the icon in the formula bar as follows:

    1. X=`150`
    1. Y=`40`